-While the toilet is arguably one of the most humble appliances within the modern home, our lives simply would not be the same without it.
-To be sure, this device is highly functional in terms of its ultimate goals.
-This still does not necessarily signify that you should approach the buying process with a "one-size-fits-all" mentality.
+While the toilet is arguably one of the most humble appliances, however, you should not approach the buying process with a "one-size-fits-all" mentality.
 A toilet is available in numerous styles, shapes and colours.
-There are likewise a handful of important design elements to address well in advance in order to make certain that you have chosen the correct unit for your requirements.
-Let us take a look at these variables in a bit more detail so that you can approach the buying process with insight and clarity.
+There are likewise a handful of important design elements to address to make certain that you have chosen the correct one for your requirements.
+Let us look at these variables in a bit more detail so that you can approach the buying process with insight and clarity.

 Choosing Low-Flow Models

 Older toilets require up to 13.6 litres of water to flush the bowl contents completely.
 However, these were not environmentally friendly, with water bills adding up massively over time.
 Always look for a low-flow toilet.
 This design is defined as requiring only 6 litres to perform the same task.
 It should also be mentioned that low-flow mechanisms will place less wear and tear on moving parts; an obvious concern in regards to longevity.

 What Types are on the Market?

 While every toilet is intended to cater to the same task, you might be surprised to learn that there are no fewer than three unique categories to choose from.
 These are: